-- Bicarbonate of soda (1 ½ cups to ½ cup of soap, with a splash of essential oil for fragrance)
+- Bicarbonate of soda: Blend 1 ½ cups of bicarbonate of soda with ½ cup of soap.
+Consider adding a splash of essential oil for a refreshing fragrance.

 You’ll also want to make sure that the surface has been smoothed down.
 Check for any loose or rusted nails.
 Seal or change them immediately.

 If there are any holes or cracks, fill them up.
-You can use an elastomeric, paintable caulk for a long-lasting option.
+You can use a silicone caulk for a long-lasting option.
 Lastly, allow the surface to set over for more than a day before painting.

 Let’s say your shed is all dry and clean and ready for painting.
 But it starts to rain out of nowhere!
 You weren’t expecting it, or maybe you didn’t double-check the weather forecast.
 Well, now you’ve got an unpainted, wet shed.